PRODUCT REVIEW — BRANCH 23

 AXA Index4P Global Equity is a positive anomaly in the Belgian Branch 23 universe: passive management on a world index, fees among the lowest on the market.

-Under the long-term savings scheme and with strict conditions met (access to the tax basket, entry fees negotiated to ≤ 1%, tax rebate reinvested), 30-year simulations show an advantage of ~€13,700 over a World ETF — making this the only Branch 23 alternative that is mathematically justifiable for wealth accumulation.
+Under the long-term savings scheme and with strict conditions met (access to the tax basket, entry fees negotiated to ≤ 1%, tax rebate reinvested), AXA Index4P is competitive with a World ETF over 30 years — slightly superior in a lump-sale scenario (~+€15,000 to €17,000), roughly equivalent with a progressive withdrawal strategy at retirement.
+This is the only Branch 23 alternative that is mathematically justifiable for wealth accumulation.

 Without these conditions, the ETF remains superior.
 And even in the best case, the 3.6% exit fees (decreasing over 36 months) and capital lock-up until age 60 remain real constraints to factor in.